MCDReforged/MCDReforged/docs/source/plugin_dev/classes/ServerInterface.md

 Parameter *text*: the message you want to send

-Parameter *console_text*: If it's specified, console_text will be used instead of text when replying to console
+Keyword Parameter *console_text*: If it's specified, console_text will be used instead of text when replying to console

-Parameter *encoding*: The encoding method for the text
+Keyword Parameter *encoding*: The encoding method for the text

 ### Plugin Operations